 Gina Ruby (’86)

 God led Ruby to Clarks Summit University from Kalispell Montana in 1982.
-Gifted musically, Ruby chose CSU because of their outstanding bible teaching and music program.
+Gifted musically, Ruby chose CSU because of its outstanding Bible teaching and music program.
 She was a member of Chamber Singers for all four years and traveled on a gospel team.
 She graduated in 1986 with a Bachelor of Science in Bible, Music and Elementary Education.

 After graduation, Ruby moved to San Diego, California, where she served two years on staff at Christian Heritage College.
 She married a pastor, and they were involved in youth ministry from 1988 to 2002.